-ISMP 2022 will consist of virtual invited talks.
-They will be streamed live using Zoom during the week August 14-19 as well as recorded and will be available to all MOS members.
+ISMP 2022 consisted of virtual invited talks.
+They were streamed live using Zoom during the week August 14-19.

 ||Sun, Aug 14